Home

 Snowflakes make fantastic homeschool Christmas activities for kids.
 There are lots of ways to make them look good.

 • A simple way is to draw a snowflake with glitter glue.
-They look good on transparent acetate, but card would do fine.
+They look good on transparent acetate, but cardstock would do fine.

 Whatever your kids turn out, I am certain that whoever gets them will be infinitely more pleased than with the best shop-bought version.
 They also make fabulous homeschooling Christmas activities for kids.